PerfectlySoft/Perfect-Kafka/README.md

 - `OnError()` callback.
 Producer will call this event if something wrong, e.g., `producer.OnError = { print("error: \($0)") }` will print out the error message if happen.

+- `flush(_ seconds: Int)` method can help wait seconds for clearing the message queue and flushing the outbox.

 ### Consumer

 Before actually receiving messages from Kafka with a specific topic, a few procedures are required to initialize a Consumer instance: